Blogs

 Published: 14 Aug 2023

 Thanks to a dramatic increase in the number of countries now offering 'digital nomad visas', it's easier than ever for individuals to work for prolonged periods in different countries.
 But whilst embracing this trend can provide a wide array of benefits to employees and employers, it's essential to know the implications before rolling it out in your business.
-In this guide, we'll explore what employers need to know about hiring and managing employees who want to work overseas, and how an Employer of Record (EOR) can make doing so significantly easier.

 The rise of digital nomadism